11 Things to Do on Sundays in Shipshewana

 Tour Shipshewana on a bicycle!
 There are great cycling routes in the area (including the awesome and scenic Pumpkinvine Nature Trail).
 Bring your own bikes, or rent them from Shipshewana Bike Rental!
 They have a rental location at the Farmstead Inn.

 Play a round of golf at Lagrange, Indiana's Heron Creek Golf Club.
 The course features natural wooded terrain and well-kept grounds.

 Take a short drive to neighboring cities and you'll find some great museums to keep you occupied on a Sunday afternoon.
 While you're there, you are sure to find a variety of restaurants to choose from that are open on Sunday.

 - Studebaker National Museum (South Bend)

 9. Stroll through a Garden

 Go on a romantic Sunday walk through one of area gardens and connect with nature and those you love.
 Try one of these great gardens within driving distance of Shipshewana:

 - Krider Wrold's Fair Garden Park (Middlebury) - This is a gorgeous garden at one of the trail heads for the Pumpkinvine nature trail.
 There is a variety of plants, shrubs, and trees with a fountain, mill house, reflecting pool, toadstool sculptures, perfola, arbor with swings and a double waterfall.
-And during the summer, you might as well stop at the famous ice cream stand on your way back into Shipshewana, Yup's Dairyland, just a 6 minute drive North!

 - Linton's Enchanted Gardens (Elkhart) - Indiana's largest Home and Garden Center!